post2web/nbloader/README.md

 Other useful features:
-- notebooks can be executed within global name space
+- notebooks can be executed within global namespace
 ``` notebook = Notebook('test.ipynb', ns=globals()) ```
 - the notebooks can be pickled
 - multiple cells could have the same tag name.